-Move into a boutique hotel in the center of Madrid where you can relax in stylish designer rooms in luxurious surroundings.
+Stay at a boutique hotel in the center of Madrid where you can relax in stylish designer rooms in luxurious surroundings.
+And get the city’s most spectacular views included in the price.

-Dear Hotel Madrid is located on Madrid’s main artery, Gran Vía, right next to Plaza de España.
-Despite being a busy area, you won’t have to worry about noise as the rooms are soundproofed.
-You can walk to many of the city’s main sights, and the metro is 5 steps from the main entrance.
+Gran Vía is vibrant until the late hours of the night, but you don’t have to worry about ruining your sleep.
+The rooms are soundproofed.
+You can walk to many of Madrid’s main attractions and the metro is 5 steps from the main entrance.
 There are plenty of restaurants and shopping opportunities in the area.

 Designed by one of Spain’s leading interior designers, Sandra Tarruella, Dear Hotel is a calm and stylish oasis of pure Scandinavian style in an old manor house, where elements such as stucco ceilings, infill doors and a beautiful spiral staircase between floors have been preserved.
 The colour palette ranges from cream to grey and natural colours with herringbone parquet floors in oak.
 On the ground floor there is only a reception and a small lounge area, because it all happens on the top floor.

 Dear Hotel has 162 rooms divided into the categories Deluxe, Premium, Suite and Family.
 Six of the rooms are accessible.
-Most of the rooms have king-size beds, but they are also available with twin beds.
+Most rooms have king-size beds, but they are also available with twin beds.

 I stayed in room 1011, a spacious suite on the 10th floor with a bedroom and living area partially separated by a glass screen and with access to a large balcony.